jmtroywork/gptchatanswers/fsx/create_fsx.md

 <img width="667" alt="image" src="https://github.com/jmtroywork/gptchatanswers/assets/121819229/c1d672ad-2893-4edf-8d7a-ea36a33b1de2">

 Create EC2 instances to test connection.
-Associate the FSx security group to the EC2
+Associate the FSx security group to the EC2.
+The EC2 has to be in the same VPC as the file system, but can be in a different Availibility Zone (AZ).
+Importantly the FSx client needs to be installed on the EC2, see here for more information: https://docs.aws.amazon.com/fsx/latest/LustreGuide/install-lustre-client.html

+For my tests I used Amazon Linux 2 EC2s.

+The above steps worked in the console when using the AWS root login.
+The AWS documentation hints that there may be issues with associating a file system to an s3 repository if using a different AWS console login with different permissions.